elfgirl/gSed/README.md

 cat TheColorsOfSpace.txt | gSed > TheColorsOfSpace.swapped.txt
 ```

-File based re-writing is also possible
+File based re-writing is also possible.
+The following will produce an output of TheColorsOfSpace.gswap.txt

 ```
 gSed -i TheColorsOfSpace.txt
 ```

-This will produce an output of TheColorsOfSpace.gswap.txt
+Sometimes, especially during debugging a text or just looking, one wants to see what words were swapped for appropriateness or the sentace context in which they were swapped.
+The following allows that data to be dumped to file.

 ```
 gSed -i TheColorsOfSpace.txt -o TheColorsOfSpace.swapped.txt --context TCOS.contexts.json --swaps TCOS.swaps.json